infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 ## Usage

-In the last section, an example will be shown.
+In this section, an example will be shown.
 Before we start, we'll create a model, i.e. Todo.

 ```ts
 import { Attribute, Model } from '@datx/core';